solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 ## Passive Delegation

-Any number of instances of StakeState::Delegate programs can delegate to a single VoteState program without an interactive action from the identity controlling the VoteState program or submitting votes to the program.
+Any number of instances of StakeState::Stake programs can delegate to a single VoteState program without an interactive action from the identity controlling the VoteState program or submitting votes to the program.

-The total stake allocated to a VoteState program can be calculated by the sum of all the StakeState programs that have the VoteState pubkey as the `StakeState::Delegate::voter_pubkey`.
+The total stake allocated to a VoteState program can be calculated by the sum of all the StakeState programs that have the VoteState pubkey as the `StakeState::Stake::voter_pubkey`.

 ## Example Callflow